b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 3 (Data Acquisition).md

 <br>

 When making a copy, consider:
-* Size of the source disk, lo
+* Size of the source disk, lossless compression might be useful (does not permanently remove data, original data can be reconstructed) - Target does not need to be so big.
+Use digital signatures for verification
+* When working with large drives, an alternative <b>is using tape backup systems</b> (i.e. SDLT.
+Can be slow if data is large)
+* <b>Whether you can retain the disk</b>: